cstpdk/do-coreos/README.md

 	library can be used to manage droplets.
 For convenience a function with default values exists "create-core"

-	For instance to create 3 machines name core{1..3}:
+	For instance to create 3 machines named core{1..3}:

 	> (doseq [i [1 2 3]] (create-core (str "core" i)))